rydmike/flex_color_picker/README.md

 color is shown in a color indicator widget, in the shape of a colored box or circle.

 However, in the one of the dialog examples, it was also demonstrated how it can also be used to interactively change the `AppBar` color of the app itself.
-You can of use the picker to change any color in your application theme, or the color used by any Widget.
+You can use the picker to change any color in your application theme, or the color used by any Widget.

 **The two core properties of the ColorPicker:**